slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 When starting a commerce project:
 - A development configuration must be used that will generate the **config** folder
 - When doing a B2C or B2B solution with a webshop or storefront:
-	- The initial generation of the projects artifac
+	- The initial generation of the projects artifacts must be done through the corresponding recipe or must be manually generated using the ***modulegen*** ant task
+	-

 ## Development Environment